preeve9534/pdjr-skplugin-devantech/README.md

 3. Specifies the modules which the user wishes the plugin to operate through a collection of *module definitions* which identify the module device type, map a Signal K channel onto each device relay and name each channel for documentary and reporting purposes.

-The default configuration file includes an expandable set of device definitions for products in Devantech's USB, ETH and WImodel ranges.
+The default configuration file includes an expandable set of device definitions for products in Devantech's USB, ETH and WIFI model ranges.

-For each configured module, __signalk-devantech__ performs three distinct tasks: firstly, it builds a Signal K path for each module channel and decorates the path with some documentary meta data;
-secondly it maintains state information for each path which reflects the current relay state; and finally it accepts commands from the plugin control channel and uses these to operate relays on attached devices.
+For each configured module, __signalk-devantech__ performs three distinct tasks: firstly, it builds a Signal K path for each module channel and decorates the path with some documentary meta data; secondly it maintains state information for each path which reflects the current relay state; and finally it accepts commands from the plugin control channel and uses these to operate relays on attached devices.

 ### Signal K data paths and meta information

 By default, a relay device is represented in Signal K by a collection of paths with the general pattern 'electrical.switches.bank.*m*.*c*', where *m* is an arbitrary module identifier and *c* is a natural number indexing a channel within a module.
-This structure echoes the Signal K representation of NMEA switch banks, but here we'll call it a "relay bank" to avoid confusion.
+This structure echoes the Signal K representation of NMEA switch banks.

 When __signalk-devantech__ first starts it creates appropriate Signal K paths from module definitions in its configuration file and adds meta property to each path describing the relay bank channel.

 ### Relay state information

 The state value of each Signal K path is set when the module starts and after each relay update operation.
 State values in Signal K are only ever set from device status reports and hence should always reflect the actual physical state of each relay.